canthom/sassSetup/README.md

 # sassSetup
-A ReadME file about the best ways to structure Sass Files
+A ReadME file about the best ways to structure Sass Files.
+By default, CSS doesn't have a rigid structure, which can make it hard to keep a clean and maintaainable codebase.
+It's important to think of how you will structure your code before you even write a line.
+You need to make a plan and stick with it.
+Don't put too many rules into your selectors, you can separates this rules in order to keep your code readable.

 ## Types of Sass Structures